 - Users exercise due diligence in ensuring the accuracy of the materials reproduced;

-- Foreign Affairs, Trade and Development Canada be identified as the source department; and
+- Global Affairs Canada be identified as the source department; and

-- the reproduction not be represented as an official version of the materials reproduced, nor as having been made in affiliation with or with the endorsement of Foreign Affairs, Trade and Development Canada.
+- the reproduction not be represented as an official version of the materials reproduced, nor as having been made in affiliation with or with the endorsement of Global Affairs Canada.

 All information in this publication is provided on an “as is” basis without warranty of any kind, either expressed or implied.
-Foreign Affairs, Trade and Development Canada makes all reasonable efforts to ensure that the information contained in this publication is accurate.
+Global Affairs Canada makes all reasonable efforts to ensure that the information contained in this publication is accurate.
 The reader is also encouraged to supplement this information with independent research and professional advice.

 This publication is available in alternative formats upon request.

 To obtain more information or free copies of this publication, write to: